-- In line with previous studies, special attention was needed for the selection of the principal eigenfrequencies when applying both Hill's and Floquet's methods.
-When using Hill's method, the principal eigenfrequencies selection was facilitated because the harmonic matrix $\underline{A}{L,j=0}$ Frobenius norm of the zeroth harmonic matrix $\underline{A}{L,0}$ from the Fourier expansion of $\underline{A}{L}(t)$ had components that were overall higher in value was much larger than for higher harmonics matrices $\underline{A}{L,j\neq0}$, refer to Eq.
-(51).
-This means that the truncation of \underline{A} could be done while still preserving the accuracy of its eigensolutions.
+In line with previous studies, special attention was needed for the selection of the principal eigenfrequencies when applying both Hill's and Floquet's methods.
+When using Hill's method, the principal eigenfrequencies selection was facilitated because the harmonic matrix $\underline{A}{L,j=0}$ from the Fourier expansion of $\underline{A}L(t)$ had components that were overall higher in value than for higher harmonics matrices $\underline{A}{L,j=0}$.
 One could select the principal eigenfrequencies as being closest to the ones associated to $\underline{A}{L,j=0}$.
-As for Floquet's method, it was unable to calculate - 975 more than the principal natural frequency per system state, meaning that it could not consider the system's full periodicity unlike Hill's method.
-The other $\underline{A}{E,0}$.
-The drawback of Floquet's method was that it was computationally demanding in time duration compared to Hill's method.
+As for Floquet's method, it was unable to calculate more than the principal damped frequency per system state, meaning that it could not consider the system's full periodicity unlike Hill's method.
+The other drawback of Floquet's method was that it was computationally demanding in time duration compared to Hill's method.
 Essentially, it was a numerically less efficient method on account of the need to compute the transition state or monodromy matrix by carrying out as many decay simulations of a period duration as there are states.
-However, for situations where the system matrix is not available or for the analysis of experimentally acquired time series, - 980 Floquet's method would be a better alternative compared to Hill.
+However, for situations where the system matrix is not available or for the analysis of experimentally acquired time series, Floquet's method would be a better alternative compared to Hill.
 In that case, the monodromy matrix could be extracted directly from responses after a period without further need for simulation.
 Although Hill's method relied on a bigger expanded state-space matrix to solve the eigenvalue problem, it was still computationally less costly than Floquet's method in our context.
-In spite of that, we found that both methods are reliable and accurate to provide consistent and identical eigenvalue results. - In summary, Hill's and Floquet's methods can be used for any linear state-space model and thus in principle also for linearized versions of aero-elastic models.
-We have demonstrated their functionality here on a simple model with floater pitch and aerodynamic states.
-If we were to include not only the blade deflections contributions from the first flap-wise (1f) but also from the second flap-wise (2f) and first edge-wise (1e) modes, there would be the corresponding blade deflection amplitudes DOFs a{1f,l}, a{2f,l} and a{1e,l} in the model with the velocity triangle updated and partial derivatives calculated with respect to the time derivatives of those DOFs.
-However, the number of aerodynamic states would remain unchanged.
-Similarly to the modal superposition method used for computing the blade deflections, the same can be done if considering the tower deflections by - adding the tower modes deflection amplitudes as additional DOFs and updating too accordingly the partial derivatives and velocity triangle.
+In spite of that, we found that both methods are reliable and accurate to provide consistent and identical eigenvalue results.